tystar86/python_exercises/Tasks/math.md

 ```

 #8.
->Write a Python program to calculate the area of the sector.
+>Write a function to calculate the area of the sector.

 **Note :** A circular sector or circle sector, is the portion of a disk enclosed by two radii and an arc, where the smaller area is known as the minor sector and the larger being the major sector.